Woman shot, killed overnight in Frayser apartment complex, police say

 MPD said around 11 p.m., officers arrived to the scene in the 2800 block of Green Terrace Dr., where several shots were fired into an apartment.

-When they arrived, the located a woman with a gunshot wound, and she was pronounced dead at the scene.
+When they arrived, they located a woman with a gunshot wound, and she was pronounced dead at the scene.

 Memphis Police said there is no suspect information available at this point, and anyone with information should call Crime Stoppers at 901-528-CASH.